tirkarp/covid19-resource-library/mobility/facebook/README.md

 ### Population Maps
-Facebook Population Maps show the density of people using Facebook on their mobile phones with location history turned on.
-Tile level maps show the approximate number of people with location history enabled in a tile, whereas administrative maps show the approximate number of people with location history enabled in an administrative boundary.
+Facebook Population Maps show the density of people using Facebook on their mobile phones with location history turned on. _Tile level maps_ show the approximate number of people with location history enabled in a tile, whereas _administrative maps_ show the approximate number of people with location history enabled in an administrative boundary.

 The following metrics are represented by the population maps:

 - Baseline: the average number of people in this location before the maps were generated, typically from 7-40 days preceding the first day for which the maps were kicked off.
 - Crisis: the number of people that appear today in that tile.

-### Colocation Map
+### Colocation Maps
 Colocation maps are spatial network datasets, provided as part of Disease Prevention Maps, that estimate how often people from different regions are colocated.
 In particular, these maps estimate, for each pair of regions x and y, the probability of a randomly chosen person from x and from y being colocated in the same place during a randomly chosen minute for a given week.
 Same place implies within the same level 16 Bing tile, which roughly corresponds to a 0.6 km by 0.6 km square, depending on the latitude.

 As a concrete example: if you choose a random person from Los Angeles County and a random person from San Francisco County, what is the probability that in a random minute they are in the same level 16 Bing tile anywhere in the world during a week?
 Colocation Maps answer this question.
 By multiplying by the number of minutes in a week, Colocation Maps provide an estimate of the expected total number of minutes two random people from two regions spend colocated.